axr/website/README.md

 Git Standards
 -------------
+- NO changes can be made directly on `master` branch.
+All  development is done on the `develop` branch.
+The master represents the current production code
-- The `master` branch MUST be stable at ALL times.
+- The `develop` branch MUST be stable at ALL times.
 If you need to push some unstable changes, create another branch
 - If you create a branch to work on an issue, the branch should be named as `issue-<issue number>`